scratchblocks/scratchblocks/README.md

 …which will fetch language files from the [Scratch translation server](http://translate.scratch.mit.edu).

-scratchblocks2 also requires some [additional words](https://github.com/blob8108/scratchblocks2/blob/master/src/extra_strings.py) which aren't in Scratch itself (mainly the words used for the flag and arrow images).
+scratchblocks also requires some [additional words](https://github.com/tjvr/scratchblocks/blob/master/src/extra_strings.py) which aren't in Scratch itself (mainly the words used for the flag and arrow images).
 I'd be happy to accept pull requests for those!

 # Usage

 ## MediaWiki

-Use [the MediaWiki plugin](https://github.com/blob8108/mw-ScratchBlocks2).
+Use [the MediaWiki plugin](https://github.com/tjvr/wiki-scratchblocks).
 This is what the [Scratch Wiki](http://wiki.scratch.mit.edu/wiki/Block_Plugin) uses.

 It doesn't support other languages yet.
 Sorry about that.